jaspector

 Contact department for specific windows.

-Do I need a building permit in Chubbuck, ID?
+01 Do I need a building permit in Chubbuck, ID?

 A permit is required for structures over 200 square feet; structures attached to a dwelling (decks, additions); creation of habitable space; retaining walls over 4 feet tall; fences over 7 feet tall; solar panels; and communication towers.

-How much does a building permit cost in Chubbuck, ID?
+02 How much does a building permit cost in Chubbuck, ID?

+Building permit fees in Chubbuck, ID are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Declared value includes all materials and labor for the permitted work..

-How do I apply for a building permit in Chubbuck, ID?
+03 How do I apply for a building permit in Chubbuck, ID?

-1. Review the Building Permit Checklist (available on the SmartGov portal and forms page).
+To apply for a building permit in Chubbuck, ID, follow these steps: 1.
+Review the Building Permit Checklist (available on the SmartGov portal and forms page).
 2. Gather required documents: completed application, site/plot plan, construction drawings (floor plan, elevations, structural details), energy compliance documentation, contractor information, and valuation statement.
 3. Create or log in to the SmartGov portal at https://ci-chubbuck-id.smartgovcommunity.com/ 4.
 Submit the application online with all required documents uploaded.
 Applications must be deemed complete before the city begins review.
 5. City staff (Ron Osborn for commercial; Becka Sidell for residential) performs plan review.
 6. Respond to any comments or correction requests through the portal.
 7. Pay permit fees once approved.
 8. Permit issued; approved plans must remain on-site during construction.
 9. Schedule inspections through the portal or by contacting the Building Division.
 10. Pass all required inspections; obtain final approval.

-How long does it take to get a building permit in Chubbuck, ID?
+04 How long does it take to get a building permit in Chubbuck, ID?

-What work is exempt from building permits in Chubbuck, ID?
+05 What work is exempt from building permits in Chubbuck, ID?

-How do I schedule a building inspection in Chubbuck, ID?
+06 How do I schedule a building inspection in Chubbuck, ID?

-Inspections can be scheduled via: SmartGov portal, (208) 417-7176.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Chubbuck, ID via: SmartGov portal, (208) 417-7176.
 Contact department for current inspection windows..

-Other cities in Bannock County
+Other jurisdictions in Bannock County.

-View all Bannock County jurisdictions →
+All Bannock County jurisdictions →